Skip to main content

 How will it work?

-The European Digital Twin Ocean will consist of a core DTO DTO providing as a baseline, a huge bulk of data, generic ocean models and AI processors as toolboxes, on top of which a multitude of tailor-made applications, or 'local twins' can be plugged in.
+The European Digital Twin Ocean will consist of a core DTO providing as a baseline, a huge bulk of data, generic ocean models and AI processors as toolboxes, on top of which a multitude of tailor-made applications, or 'local twins' can be plugged in.
 These applications will answer individual priorities by and for public users and industry, for national, local or thematic policies or sector areas.

 The core European DTO will be a public good, connecting the physical, biological and socio-economic dimensions of the ocean.